victorporof/Sublime-HTMLPrettify/README.md

 ## Preserving selection after formatting
 To stop beautifying only the selected text, set the `format_selection_only` setting to `false` in `HTMLPrettify.sublime-settings`.

+## Using editor syntax for determining file type
+To stop beautifying only the selected text, set the `use_syntax` setting to `false` in `HTMLPrettify.sublime-settings`.

 ## Ignoring certain blocks of code
 Parts of code that shouldn't be formatted can be ignored with `beautify preserve` and `beautify ignore` directive comments.
 This allows you to tell the beautifier to preserve the formtatting of or completely ignore part of a file.
 The example inputs below will remain changed after beautification.